-Unlike other diets, the Mediterranean diet is not a mere slimming cure with bans and waivers.
+Unlike other diets, the Mediterranean diet is not only a weight loss diet with banned and allowed foods.
 The Mediterranean diet is healthy all round and even brings a little of the good mood holiday feeling.

 How does the Mediterranean diet work?

-The Mediterranean diet is not a diet in the classic sense designed to lose weight.
+The Mediterranean diet is not a classical diet designed to lose weight.
 Rather, it is a diet of a particular region that has evolved over centuries.
 The Mediterranean diet is so popular because it represents a balanced and healthy diet that doesn’t require strict rules.
 This diet, which is typical in Mediterranean countries such as Greece, Italy, Spain and Croatia, is said to be closely linked to low cardiovascular disease.

 Mediterranean diet: These foods are one of them